[pronounced a.dɪ.kɐs; Ancient Greek adj., “unjust” (from ἀ-, “not” + δίκη, “justice”)] (please forgive my terrible IPA)

 - Element: Element is the newest incarnation of Riot.im, a client for the Matrix chat protocol.
 Conversations are optionally E2E (end-to-end) encrypted and it’s a great way to chat with people, either privately or in rooms.

 - I haven’t opened up the actual server to everyone (that is at https://synapse.adikos.net/), but you’re welcome to use this client for now with whatever server you’re currently on (hit “Change” at the login screen).
-I need to play around with this more and see what I want to do with it.
+I need to play around more and see what I want to do with it.

 - If you’re interested in running your own server, check out Element’s site and the site for Synapse, a Matrix.org server implementation.